kyle2277/bf2_Frosty_Mesh_Importer/README.md

 ERROR: CannotOverwriteExistingFile | User has attempted to export a .res file to a folder which already contains a .res file of the same name.
 Delete old .res files before re-exporting them
 ERROR: CriticalResFileError | The import could not be completed because no .res file in the Frosty Res Explorer matches the identifier of the .res file to be imported/reverted.
 Internal error, not related to any user actions
 WARNING: NonCriticalResImportError | Denotes application state which is non-nominal but does not interrupt any core operations
 WARNING: NonCriticalResImportError: MissingResID | Exported .res file identifier missing.
-Either the .res file was not exported using the "Export Res" button, or the .res file was exported in a different session, or only one mesh is present in the FrostMeshy output folder.
+Either the .res file was not exported using the "Export Res" button, or the .res file was exported in a different session, or only one mesh set is present in the FrostMeshy output folder.
 The file must be imported manually
 WARNING: NonCriticalResImportError: UnableToRefreshExplorer | Internal error denoting communication failure with the Res Explorer UI element

 ___